darahayes/darahayes.github.io/_posts/2017-08-07-document-your-hapi-application-swagger.md

 Today I will show you how to keep your Hapi application's docs __lean__ but fairly __accurate__ with the help of [hapi-swagger](https://npmjs.com/package/hapi-swagger).

 If you want you can scroll to the very bottom for the full code.
+If you've already used hapi-swagger, you might be interested in [my other article](/get-latest-swagger-ui-hapi-swagger-next/) about getting the latest Swagger UI with my fork [hapi-swagger-next](https://npmjs.com/package/hapi-swagger-next).

 ### Swagger